KiltedCode/khandaria-campaign/sessions/README.md

 # The Adventures (and session notes)

 Below are the adventures of the campaign.
-A short synopis is found first, followed by the session notes.
+A short synopsis is found first, followed by the session notes.

 The notes are named as `yyyy-mm-dd-session-name.md`.
 The session name is meant to give slight insight into what happened during that play sessions.
 Below they are listed in reverse chronological order, with headings for the different sections of the campaign.